-Your Consultant or a member of his / her team will review your progress at your follow-up appointment approximately 6-8 weeks after your operation.
+Your Consultant or a member of his / her team will review your progress at your follow-up appointment approximately six to eight weeks after your operation.
 You will either be given the appointment before you leave the ward or you will be sent a letter informing you of this in the post.
-We advise that you write down a list of questions prior to this appointment and take them along, as you may not see your Consultants team.
+We advise that you write down a list of questions prior to this appointment and take them along.
+Return to normal function and activity will be discussed at this appointment.